Free Things to Do on the Amalfi Coast: 20 Best Experiences

 11. Watch Sunset from Praiano

 Praiano faces west — directly toward Positano, Capri, and the setting sun — making it one of the finest sunset viewpoints on the entire coast.
 From the Church of San Gennaro terrace or any of the elevated roads through the town, the sun sets over the sea with Positano and the Capri silhouette visible in the distance.
-Consistently extraordinary and entirely free.
-We watched this on our last evening and it was one of the best moments of the whole trip.
+Consistently extraordinary and entirely free — and one of those sunsets that rewards staying until the light is completely gone.

 Price: Free | Best time: 30 minutes before sunset | Time needed: 1 hour